tomkaoru/CLANNAD-Face-Recognition/README.md

     |   Ryou Fujibayashi  |  88 (70 : 18)   |  Tomoya Okazaki   |  286 (231 : 55)   |
     |   Tomoyo Sakagami |  128 (102 : 26)  |  Youhei Sunohara   |  119 (95 : 24)  |

-    ※ Although Youhei Sunohara has scenes in CLANNAD ～After Story～ where he has dark hair, I used images of him in blonde hair in this project since his hair is blonde in CLANNAD (from episode 1 to episode 22).
+    ※ Although Youhei Sunohara has scenes in CLANNAD ～After Story～ where he has dark hair, I used images of him with blonde hair in this project since his hair is blonde in CLANNAD (from episode 1 to episode 22).

 2 . **Increase the amount of train data (data augmentation).　```da.py```**
 - For each image in the train set, the program created 3 images with different blur levels.
 In addition, it created 5 images with different brightness after creating 3 images with different blur levels.
 The number of images in the train set is increased by 3 x 5 = 15 times its original.